-To capture the business opportunities of Smart City initiatives, Autotoll has expanded its technology capability to Smart City service solutions since 2021.
-Riding on the experience and success in the past intelligent transportation systems and telematics projects, Autotoll won three tenders of FFTS covering the front-end and back-end systems.
+To capture the business opportunities of Smart City initiatives, Autotoll has expanded its technology capability to Smart City service solutions.
 Management will be alert to the development of Smart City and would endeavor to capture more opportunities in smart areas, including Smart Mobility, Smart Logistics, Smart Living, and Smart Environment.
-On top of this, Autotoll is eager to expand its business from Hong Kong to Greater Bay Area.
+On top of this, Autotoll is eager to expand its business from Hong Kong to the Greater Bay Area.